composify-js/composify/packages/docs/pages/docs/catalog/properties/node.md

 });
 ```

-## children
+## The `children` Prop

-This is just a special case of a node prop.
+The `children` prop is a special version of the node property.

-If you define a `children` prop with `type: 'node'`, it won’t show up in the right-hand property panel.
+When you define a prop named `children` with `type: 'node'`, it won't show up in the property panel on the right.
-Instead, the editor lets you place and arrange child components directly on the canvas, just like in React.
+Instead, it enables a more powerful feature: you can drop and arrange child components directly onto the canvas, just like you would in React.

 ```tsx showLineNumbers
 Catalog.register('Sample', {